-By far the most energy efficient, the cleanest and most eco-friendly way of illumination is LED lighting, which is basically digital light and comes with a multitude of amazing benefits.
+By far the most energy efficient, the cleanest and most eco-friendly way of illumination is LED lighting.

 Top 10 Benefits of LED Lights

 Long life time stands out as the number one benefit of LED lights.
 LED bulbs and diodes have an outstanding operational life time expectation on average of up to 30,000 hours.

 LED’s are different to standard lighting.
 They don’t really burn out and stop working like a standard light, moreover the lighting diodes emit lower output levels over a very long period of time and become less bright.

 LED lights are by far today’s most efficient form of illumination, with an estimated energy efficiency of 70-80% when compared to traditional lighting and conventional light bulbs.

 This means that about 70-80% of the electrical energy is converted to light, while only 20-30% is lost and converted into other forms of energy such as heat.
 With traditional incandescent light bulbs who operate at 20-30% energy efficiency only, 70-80% of the electricity is lost as heat.